mchung94/solitaire-player/README.md

 | 43 unsolvable decks  |        81 |          93 |          125 |             0:00:04 |

 #### TriPeaks Score Challenges
-Here are timings for finding out how to get the maximum possible score on the same 1500 random decks.
+Here are timings for trying to get a relatively high score on the same 1500 random decks.
+It doesn't guarantee the best possible score.

 | Decks                | Mean (ms) | Median (ms) | Maximum (ms) | Total (hrs:min:sec) |
 |:-------------------- | ---------:| -----------:| ------------:| -------------------:|